 A step ladder can be anything from a couple of treads to help you reach high shelves to a multifunctional model with numerous adaptations.
 However, despite the huge variety available, there are a few key features common to all quality step ladders, which we explore below.

 Stability: Look for good width between the legs so the ladder doesn't rock sideways.
-Some actually angle outward to enhance this.
+Some models angle outward to enhance this.
 We like step ladders with flat, solid treads that are comfortable and supportive.
 Ladders with rubber or plastic feet are also desirable because they won't slide on smooth flooring.

 Durability: Before you buy, check rail thickness, which is a good indicator of structural strength.
-Also check hinges and joints; they should be made of materials that resist corrosion.
+Also, check hinges and joints; they should be made of materials that resist corrosion.

 Mobility: Step ladders get moved around a lot.
 A lightweight step ladder can be beneficial for this reason.

 Most step ladders are a straightforward construction of two or more steps.
 They fold flat for easy storage.
-Popular variations may include a platform at the top, an upper hand hold/safety rail, or a tool/utility tray.
+Popular variations may include a platform at the top, an upper handhold/safety rail, or a tool/utility tray.